 Bend’s first home, built by A. M. Drake in 1901, overlooked Mirror Pond on the Deschutes River.
 Originally a log house, it was later expanded and became the home of the Bend Masonic Bodies from June 1924, to June 1956.

-The Lodge has its stated meeting on the second Thursday of each month at 7pm, except for July and August.
-The Lodge usually has nine dinners or special communications each year, held on the fourth Thursday of most months.
+The Lodge has its Stated Communications (meeting) on the second Thursday of each month at 7pm, except for August.
 Most meetings are preceded by a light dinner at 6pm, and visitors are invited.
+Additionally, the Lodge hosts a variety of Masonic gatherings on the fourth Thursday of each month.

 If you are interested in becoming a Mason, click here to find out how to petition Bend Lodge for membership.